TranHuuNhatHuy/my-2022-gsoc-journey/content/blog/5. 4th-week/index.md

 > Just keep on progressing on the project as you do, reevaluating needs if needed.

  I have more confidence in keeping on with my plan.
 This new approach, hopefully, will allow me to finish implementing the fitting module into RADIS by the end of first phase.
 Quite an intensive experience for me but, let's go anyway!
-So here are the benchmarking results for our LTE experimental spectra:
+So here are the benchmarking results for our LTE experimental spectra, in which I will focus on comparison between fitting methods, and between refinement pipelines.

+ ## 1. Fitting method benchmarking

  ### 1. `CO2_measured_spectrum_4-5um.spec`